 Soil sampling is the standard/historic method for estimating how many GS are in a field (i.e., approximate number of GS/unit of soil, or population density estimate).
 Sample unit sizes vary; the most common soil sample units are 6 x 6 x 12 inches (length, width, depth) or cores of 2.5 inches in diameter by 6- to 12-inch depth.
 When soil samples are taken, the soil from each sample unit is usually placed on a dark piece of plastic or cloth where the aggregates are broken apart and the GS are counted.
 Sampling is usually conducted when GS are present in the top 6 to 12 inches of the root zone.

 Bait samples are generally much faster to take than soil samples, but they are also more variable and more sensitive to factors such as soil moisture, temperature, and presence of vegetation.
-To bait sample, the soil surface is first lightly skimmed to expose moist soil and one-half of a sliced potato is placed on the soil surface and sheltered with a protective cover (e.g., white pot or 4-inch PVC cap).
+To bait a sample, dig into the soil until moist soil is exposed and place one-half of a sliced potato on the soil surface with exposed cut area of potato against the moist soil surface.
+Shelter with a protective cover (e.g., white pot or 4-inch PVC cap).
 Baits are generally checked one to three days after placement.
-Baits are checked by lifting the bait and counting first the GS on the soil, and secondly the GS on the bait.
-During warm and/or dry conditions, baits are generally checked one to two days after placement as counts decrease if baits are left out for multiple days.
+Lift the bait, counting the GS on the soil first, then the GS on the potato bait.
+During warm and/or dry conditions, baits are generally checked one to two days after placement as counts decrease if baits are left to dry out.
 In cooler conditions, baits are commonly left out for three to five days.
-Bait sampling works very well for some applications, though it cannot be used under all conditions.
+Bait sampling works very well for some applications, though it cannot be used during heavy rains, as the bait stations will fill with water.
 Baiting works best at least two to three weeks after tillage, when the soil has stabilized but before plants are well established.
-When baiting works well it is a very useful tool, but numerous factors influence this method.
-Therefore, soil samples should always be taken along with baits in order to confirm the presence/absence of GS.
+Therefore, both soil sampling and the bait method can be used to determine the presence/absence of GS.